-German tourist awarded compensation for inability to access sunloungers at Greek hotel resort
+German tourist awarded compensation after being unable to access sunloungers at Greek hotel resort

 Divergence score